 If the SPR were larger, say 9, it would change things as we are no longer in an “automatic stack-off” SPR.
-The graphic below shows the SPR zones that I use, and notice that less than 3 is an auto-stack off with TP+, between 3-6 is situational and based upon villain/board texture, and more than 6 SPR isn’t a default stack-off (although there are obviously spots where we might against fish or with very strong hands).
+The graphic below shows the SPR zones that I use, and notice that less than 3 is an auto-stack off with top pair or better, between 3-6 is situational and based upon villain/board texture, and more than 6 SPR isn’t a default stack-off (although there are obvious spots where we might against fish or with very strong hands).

 We can glean a couple of useful things from this SPR concept.
 First, is that we want to be aware of the SPR we are creating.
 If a 40bb players open to 3bb and we were to call with 76s from the BB, we would be involved in a 5.7 SPR pot (37bb/6.5bb).
-Suited connectors and setmine hands perform best in very deep SPR pots where there is lots of playability and implied odds.
+Suited connectors and setmining hands perform best in very deep SPR pots where there is lots of playability and implied odds.
 With an SPR like 5.7 we won’t have the necessary flexibility to see our draw to full fruition, and that’s before we discuss the fact that we are OOP…

 We can use the same concept when thinking about 3betting.
 Say a fish with 50bb opens to 3bb and we are thinking about 3betting to 10bb with a hand.
 If the fish calls, and let’s be honest, fish tend to call 3bets liberally, it would be a 2 SPR pot (~20bb in the middle and 40bb effective).
-A 2 SPR pot doesn’t leave a lot of room for running multi-street bluffs and is pretty much at commitment, so we would want to use a hand range that would perform well in that 2 SPR pot.
+A 2 SPR pot doesn’t leave a lot of room for running double barrel bluffs and is pretty much at commitment, so we would want to use a hand range that would perform well in that 2 SPR pot.
 Hands like QQ, KK, AA, and AK come to mind…and you can certainly consider hands like TT and AQ as well.

 Now what about a more typical spot, one where villain opens to 3bb and has a 100bb stack to start the hand?
 Well now if we 3bet to 10bb and he calls we are in a 4.5 SPR pot (~20bb in the middle and 90 effective).
 This is a pretty typical SPR to contend with in a 3bet pot and our “automatic stack-off” ideas can change per player type.
 Against a fish we are more likely to automatically stack off AK on an Axx board or overpairs , simply because fish will stack-off with plenty of worse hands.

 Here are some general SPR tips:

-- Be aware of the SPR you are creating: Before you even make your preflop action, consider the SPR it would create and how profitable that SPR would be.
+1. Be aware of the SPR you are creating: Before you even make your preflop action, consider the SPR it would create and how profitable that SPR would be.
 Many players get involved too liberally in small SPR pots with suited connectors & small pairs…hand types that want large SPRs going into the flop.

-- Fish & SPR: Our SPR ideas can change between fish and regs.
+3. Fish & SPR: Our SPR ideas can change between fish and regs.
 Against fish it is more common to stack an overpair in a 4.5 SPR as a default, whereas always doing that against a reg can be dangerous.
 You don’t want to loosen your SPR standards too much, but they certainly will loosen to an extent against fishy players.

-- Lines can change: Just because you are in a small SPR and you have a stack-off hand doesn’t mean that you have to shove or bet yourself.
+4. Lines can change: Just because you are in a small SPR and you have a stack-off hand doesn’t mean that you have to shove or bet yourself.
 You can 4bet with AA and create a small SPR and still check the flop.
 Of course, make sure that your line capitalizes on your opponent’s likely poker mistakes, but don’t feel like you can’t check in small SPR pots.

-- SPR is a preflop/flop metric: Please remember this.
+5. SPR is a preflop/flop metric: Please remember this.
 SPR tells us if we are committed on the flop, we don’t re-calculate our SPR on the turn and river.

 SPR is a simple, yet very powerful concept.
 It helps us gauge how committed we are to a pot on the flop, which can help us create both preflop and postflop lines.
 Understand the basic SPR zones, how they influence our preflop ranges, and also how they influence our postflop line creation.
 As a default, get involved in very small SPR pots with hands you can stack-off profitably, and use implied odd hands in much deeper SPR pots.
 Remember, this isn’t the only way to use SPR, but understanding the basics is super important!